kanav789/dsa-withc-and-js/readme.md

 34. Implement in-place merge sort
 35. Partitioning and sorting arrays with many repeated entries

+### **Binary Search Trees (BST)**

+1. Find a Value in a BST
+2. Deletion of a Node in a BST
+3. Find Min and Max Value in a BST
+4. Find Inorder Successor and Predecessor in a BST
+5. Check if a Tree is a BST
+6. Populate Inorder Successor of All Nodes
+7. Find LCA of Two Nodes in a BST
+8. Construct BST from Preorder Traversal
+9. Convert Binary Tree into BST
+10. Convert a Normal BST into a Balanced BST
+11. Merge Two BSTs
+12. Find Kth Largest Element in a BST
+13. Find Kth Smallest Element in a BST
+14. Count Pairs from Two BSTs with Sum Equal to Given Value “X”
+15. Find the Median of a BST in O(n) Time and O(1) Space
+16. Count BST Nodes that Lie in a Given Range
+17. Replace Every Element with the Least Greater Element on its Right
+18. Given “n” Appointments, Find Conflicting Appointments
+19. Check if Preorder is Valid
+20. Check if BST Contains Dead End
+21. Largest BST in a Binary Tree
+22. Flatten BST to Sorted List

 ### Linked List

 1. Write a program to reverse a linked list (both iterative and recursive)